 Home automation and smart home are two different things, although they are often used interchangeably.

 Home automation does what it says: home automation enables to configure and automate how various devices inside and outside/nearby the home work together in an automated way in the context of a connected home.
 You can compare it with building automation in larger, often commercial, buildings.
-And, in a sense, a home automation system can be compared with a building management system (BMS) for smaller buildings, although in most homes you won’t find those high-end BMS systems but more limited home automation systems whereby the functions and look and feel are different, depending on what functions are needed.
+And, in a sense, a smart home automation system can be compared with an IoT-enabled building management system (BMS) for smaller buildings, although in most homes you won’t find those high-end BMS systems but more limited home automation systems whereby the functions and look and feel are different, depending on what functions are needed.

 Yet, in the world of building and home automation, which really brings together several specializations, not all is black or white – it rarely is in general.
 So, you might certainly encounter mini-systems for home automation that are pretty sophisticated and look more like an integrated small building management system.